jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ![Monthly Capacity Curve by State](/assets/images/post4_multi_state_june_hours.png)

-### Weather Intermittancy
+### Weather

 Finally, we see the impact of the weather.
-Desert state Nevada loses relatively little solar output due to non-sunny skies, and in 2022 its average
-production was 7.6 hours (18% below ideal solar generation levels).
+Desert state Nevada loses relatively little solar output due to non-sunny skies, and in 2022 its average  production was 7.6 hours (18% below ideal solar generation levels).
 The other locales have more variable weather with greater cloud cover and precipitation, and as such suffer ~30% generation loss compared to their ideal solar generation levels.
 Texas comes in second with average actual production equivalent to 6.5 hours of maximum physical output per day, Florida at 5.7 hours, and North Carolina at 5.2 hours.

 ![Overall Actual vs Capacity](/assets/images/post4_multi_state_bar.png)